-Sadly, due to the ever increasing popularity of the Maine Coon cat, there has been a corresponding increase in criminals intent on stealing them.
-It is thought that their high price tag, and high resale value has significantly contributed to this occurrence.
+Sadly, due to the ever-increasing popularity of the Maine Coon cat, there has been a corresponding increase in criminals intent on stealing them.
+It is thought that their high price tag and high resale value have significantly contributed to this occurrence.

 Some owners prefer to keep their Maine Coon cats indoors, to prevent them from being attacked by other animals.